bennadel/git-cheat-sheet/README.md

 ### I want to view the changes made in a given commit.

-When `show` is given a branch name, it will default to `head` - the last / most-recent commit on the given branch:
+When `show` is given a branch name, it will default to `head` - the last or most-recent commit on the given branch:

 ```sh
 git checkout master